apache/pulsar/site2/docs/getting-started-helm.md

 sidebar_label: Run Pulsar in Kubernetes
 ---

-This section guides you through every step of installing and running Apache Pulsar with Helm on Kubernetes quickly, including
+This section guides you through every step of installing and running Apache Pulsar with Helm on Kubernetes quickly, including the following sections:

 - Install the Apache Pulsar on Kubernetes using Helm
 - Start and stop Apache Pulsar